ethanbegalka/EthanBegalka/README.md

 Below are some of my projects that I'm particularly proud of.
 Feel free to check them out:

 ### [Terraform Module Library](https://github.com/ethanbegalka/EthanBegalkaTerraformModuleLibrary)
-Within some of my personal projects, here are terraform modules I've created and have used in my own private projects.
+Within some of my personal projects, I have built a library of Terraform modules to standardize my implementations.

 ### [Access Key Cleanup](https://github.com/ethanbegalka/AccessKeyCleanup)
 The Access Key Cleanup project deploys automation which deletes unused AWS IAM access keys.